eoinhurrell/erinite/README.md

 * Ease of hooking in interactive tools
 * REPL friendly API

-A auxiliary goal of Erinite is to make use of existing libraries and tools where possible, to avoid duplication of effort and to allow libraries to be replaced or removed as appropriate.
+An auxiliary goal of Erinite is to make use of existing libraries and tools where possible, to avoid duplication of effort and to allow libraries to be replaced or removed as appropriate.
 A core philosophy of Clojure is to write small composable libraries and Erinite should embrace this philosophy whenever